-- Identification of tasks and the health and safety hazards associated with those tasks (see our article on the job hazard analysis and/or download our free JHA Guide for more on this)
+- Identifying tasks and the health and safety hazards those tasks present (see our article on the job hazard analysis and/or download our free JHA Guide for more on this)

-- Recognition of hazards that are associated with human factors, including human errors caused by design deficiencies
+- Recognizing hazards associated with human factors, including human errors caused by design deficiencies

-- Application of control measures, using the hierarchy of controls
+- Controlling hazards using the hierarchy of controls

-- Determination of appropriate scope and degree of design review and management of change processes
+- Determining the appropriate scope and degree of design review and management of change processes

 Design deficiencies that may contribute to human error